owenst/emacs/README.md

 clone to ~ then in emacs/ run
 chmod +x configure.sh
 ./configure.sh
-which links everything and sources the aliases and bashrc you may have to remove the current .emacs file.
+which links .emacs and .bash_aliases and sources the aliases and bashrc you may have to remove the current .emacs file.

 # .bashrc